The Green Register Core Training Team

 "Joining The Green Register is a great way of using my experience of encouraging the normalisation of retrofit to get more of the public aware of what The Green Register members offer".

-When not coming up trying to engage more people in the greening of their homes, Dan: stands behind the cooker producing food for his family; sits on his bike enjoying the roads around Bristol; dances behind the decks when DJing; or is lying down on the sofa watching Game of Thrones, THFC or cricket highlights.
-He's also a proud dad of two lively secondary school kids and husband to his fab wife Anna.
+When not coming up trying to engage more people in the greening of their homes Dan: stands behind the cooker; sits on his bike; dances when DJing; or lies down watching THFC or cricket highlights.
+He's also a proud dad of two lively secondary school kids and husband to Anna.

 Birgit Nicklitzsch | Events & Office Manager